Gerhard Fischer (professor)

 Gerhard Fischer (born July 2, 1945) is Professor Emeritus of Computer Science, a Fellow of the Institute of Cognitive Science, and the founder and director of the Center for LifeLong Learning & Design (L3D) at the University of Colorado, Boulder.

 Education

-In 1971, Fischer graduated with a Master in Mathematics and Physical Education from the University of Heidelberg.
+In 1971, Fischer graduated with a Master's in Mathematics and Physical Education from Heidelberg University.

 With a fellowship from the German Academic Exchange Service (DAAD), he spent the following two years at the University of British Columbia, Vancouver, and the University of California, Irvine.